 We currently have limited committed sources of capital and we have limited liquidity.
 Our cash and cash equivalents as of December 31, 2016 was \$6.9 million.
 We require substantial future capital in order to continue to conduct the research and development and regulatory clearance and approval activities necessary to bring our products to market, to establish effective marketing and sales capabilities.
 Our existing capital resources are not sufficient to enable us to fund the completion of the development and commercialization of all of our product candidates.
-We cannot determine with certainty the duration and completion costs of the current or future development and commercialization of our product candidates for spinal fusion procedures, joint replacement and coated metals or if, when, or to what extent we will generate revenues from the commercialization and sale of any of these product candidates.
+We cannot determine with certainty the duration and completion costs of the current or future development and commercialization of our product candidates for spinal fusion procedures, joint replacement and coated metals or if, when, or to what extent we will generate revenues from the commercialization and sale of any of these product candidates for which we obtain regulatory approval.
+We may never succeed in achieving regulatory approval for certain or all of these product candidates.
 The duration, costs and timing of clinical trials and development of our spinal fusion, joint replacement and coated metal product candidates will depend on a variety of factors, including: